 - Concentrating on LAN multiplayer leads to better support for Internet multiplayer, which works even if your friends are A. unavailable for play dates or B. so far away that the airfare to play a local multiplayer game with them would be cost prohibitive.

-- Gamers who don't have other hardcore gamers living with them don't need to coordinate their play schedules with those of other people in their circle of friends.
-Instead, they tolerate racial or sexual harassment from adolescents who have been disinhibited by anonymity in order to play in pickup groups with strangers, and pretty much every online game not on a Nintendo platform is designed around play with strangers.
-Consoles are the only way to do that without rampant cheating.
+- Multiplayer gaming habits have changed.
+When single-screen multiplayer was the only way, people planned their lives around play dates.
+But nowadays, gamers who don't have other hardcore gamers living with them don't need to coordinate their play schedules with those of other people in their circle of friends.
+(Case in point: Chris Bucholz refers to same-screen multiplayer in the past tense when discussing pause etiquette.)
+Instead, they tolerate racial or sexual harassment from adolescents who have been disinhibited by anonymity in order to play in pickup groups with strangers and find friends through the game to keep playing with, and pretty much every online game not on a Nintendo platform is designed around play with strangers.
+Some console fans think consoles are the only way to do that without rampant cheating and that punk-busting and reporting features on PC games are ineffective.

 Some critics have hinted that single-screen multiplayer is for gamers still in K-12 school, and online multiplayer is for grown-up gamers, who make up the majority of the gamer population.
-So if you are developing a PC game that you expect to be rated M or above by the ESRB or foreign counterpart, feel free to use online multiplayer exclusively.
-Otherwise, you are targeting the market of children and their parents at least in part, and the Entertainment Software Association estimated in 2011 that though the average age of a gamer is 37, children were still 18 percent of gamers.
+Even children nowadays are expected to have parents affluent enough to buy a separate console per child (and a separate Chromebook as well).
+In fact, some people insinuate that grown-ups who play offline multiplayer might be considered child molesters by neighbors.
+So if you are developing a game that you expect to be rated M or above by the ESRB or foreign counterpart, or you believe that parents who have not already bought a laptop for each of their children are doing their children a disservice, feel free to use online multiplayer exclusively.
+Otherwise, you are targeting the market of children and their parents at least in part, and the Entertainment Software Association estimated in 2014 that though the average age of a gamer is 31, children were still 29 percent of gamers.
 So if you plan a multiplayer mode for your E, E10+, or T-rated PC game, you should provide a way for multiple players to plug gamepads into one PC, such as a husband and wife, father and daughter, or a child and his play date, or even friends or relatives who showed up and happened not to bring a gaming PC.

 Some people claim consoles are so much more common than home theater PCs that the latter are statistically (and economically) insignificant due in part to a mental set against connecting PCs to TVs.
-Because nobody is interested in playing video games made by people who still live where they grew up, indie developers unable to move across the country for an apprenticeship should stick to genres suitable for single-player and online play.
-It appears many people aren't technically inclined enough to set up a DVD player, let alone a PC, especially when the PC and TV are in separate rooms.
+Because nobody is interested in playing video games made by people who still live where they grew up, indie developers unable to move across the country for an apprenticeship should stick to genres suitable for single-player and online play, even if it means completely reimagining a game's design in some unspecified way into something that will sell on PC or mobile.
+That or manufacture its own set-top box or handheld device to play its game.
+It appears many people aren't technically inclined enough to set up a DVD player.
+Though putting a video card into a desktop PC is no harder than putting a Game Pak into an NES, non-technical people are afraid to match the green, blue, red, white, red of a set of component cables to the back of a TV, let alone put a video card into a desktop PC.
+Some can't even find the TV's input button and rely on a "smart TV" as a workaround.
+This goes double when a family's only PC is not in the same room as the TV.
 Very few people would cut a hole through the wall for HDMI, and one would need an expensive powered extender for a cable run over 15 m (50 ft).
+People who set up a home theater PC for watching movies often use a hand-me-down PC with an older CPU and a non-gaming GPU, which may not meet the system requirements of newer AAA games.
 And people who game on a TV are likely not to have the time to research every available product, instead remaining rationally ignorant and letting a device manufacturer do the research for them.
 Many are among the class of technophobes for whom identical, locked-down appliances may represent the best compromise between flexibility and ease of use.

-Others disagree, claiming that people who are geeky enough to set up a home theater PC are a market by themselves, video games help parents spend time with their children or boyfriends with their girlfriends, it may be worthwhile to buy ad space on the many web sites for HTPC enthusiasts, smart publishers could bundle an inexpensive controller with a game disc, people who see an HTPC in action are likely to want one for themselves, newer desktop PCs come with monitors as big as bedroom TVs used to be and even bigger than living room TVs used to be, there may be less of a barrier to hooking up a gaming laptop, a sufficiently good game may be worth hauling in a PC or even a system seller, and even non-commercial proofs of concept are nice to have.
+Others disagree, claiming that people who are geeky enough to set up a home theater PC are a market by themselves, video games help parents spend time with their children or boyfriends with their girlfriends, it may be worthwhile to buy ad space on the many web sites for HTPC enthusiasts, smart publishers could bundle an inexpensive controller with a game disc, and people who see an HTPC in action are likely to want one for themselves,.
+Newer desktop PCs come with monitors as big as bedroom TVs used to be and even bigger than living room TVs used to be, though living room TVs are now so big compared to a minitower that anyone who can't stand a minitower in the living room is "nitpicking and you know it." there may be less of a barrier to hooking up a gaming laptop (not always though), A sufficiently good game may be worth hauling in a PC or even a system seller, especially if after seeing the cost of console red tape, the developer has decided "don't do business with any entity with such one-sided terms."
+And proofs of concept are still nice to have even if they're non-commercial prototypes.

-But in fact, there are only two excuses not to implement both online modes in games of the appropriate genre.
-One is that the developer is so cash-strapped that it can't afford to implement, test, and balance both online and single-screen multiplayer modes.
+But in fact, there are only two excuses not to implement both online and single-screen multiplayer modes in games of the appropriate genre.
+One is that the developer is so cash-strapped that it can't afford to implement, test, and balance both.
 The other, which is more likely if the online mode cannot be spawn installed, is what Wong mentioned: the publisher wants to squeeze more money out of households with more than one gamer.

 There are six steps to setting up a single-screen multiplayer match: